-Two days later Mr Mourmourakis again called in sick for the following day.
+Two days later Mourmourakis again called in sick for the following day.

-Mr Alkuzaie responded by telling the worker that he would be off every Friday from then on – effectively cutting the apprentice barber’s hours.
+Alkuzaie responded by telling the worker he will be off every Friday from then on – effectively cutting the apprentice barber’s hours.

-A few days later, Mr Alkuzaie sacked the apprentice, giving him two weeks’ notice.
+A few days later, Alkuzaie sacked the apprentice, giving him two weeks’ notice.

-After his dismissal, another person was hired in the apprentice’s role.
+After his dismissal, the owner hired person in the apprentice’s role.

 Employer gives three reasons for dismissal

-Mr Alkuzaie told the Fair Work Commission he had three reasons for the dismissal:
+Alkuzaie gave the Fair Work Commission his reasons for the dismissal.

-- Mr Mourmourakis’ performance was below standard, and
+- Mourmourakis’ performance had been below standard, and

-- Mr Mourmourakis was unavailable due to “alleged temporary illness”.
+- Mourmourakis’ unavailability due to “alleged temporary illness”.

 Deputy President Gerard Boyce rejected the first two reasons but accepted the third.

-However, the Fair work Act stated a person cannot be sacked “because of a temporary illness or injury”.
+However, the Fair Work Act states a person cannot be sacked “because of a temporary illness or injury”.

-“I find that there was no valid reason for the applicant’s dismissal by the respondent,” Mr Boyce said.
+“I find that there is no valid reason for the applicant’s dismissal by the respondent,” Mr Boyce said.

-He also found the apprentice was not notified that was the reason for his sacking, nor was he given a chance to respond.
+He also found Alkuzaie failed to notify the apprentice of the reason for his sacking, and furthermore, he failed to give him a chance to respond.

-“I am satisfied that the dismissal of the applicant was harsh and unjust,” Deputy President Boyce found.
+“I am satisfied that the dismissal of the applicant was harsh and unjust,” Mr Boyce found.

 You cannot sack someone for being sick

-Industrial advocate Miles Heffernan from Fair Work Claims said it is unlawful to sack somebody for being sick.
+Industrial advocate Miles Heffernan from Fair Work Claims says it is unlawful to sack a worker for being sick.

-“An employer cannot take adverse action against an employee who exercises one of their workplace rights, and one of those rights is the right to take sick leave,” he said.
+“An employer cannot take adverse action against an employee who exercises a workplace right,” he said.

-“In this case, the worker should probably have lodged a general protections claim involving dismissal, instead of an unfair dismissal claim, and that could have resulted in a much higher payout and monetary penalties being imposed on his boss.
+“In this case, the worker should have filed a general protections claim involving dismissal, instead of an unfair dismissal claim.

-Mr Heffernan said the case highlights the importance of workers getting expert legal advice if they have been dismissed before making a claim.
+Mr Heffernan said the case highlights the importance of workers getting expert legal advice if a worker has been dismissed.